naztronaut/AIIM/README.md

 well.
 Endless possibilities since all this does is turn a GPIO pin on and off.
 The `neopixel` led type requires you to use WS2812x LEDs.
 This is similar to my
 [Dancy Pi](https://github.com/naztronaut/dancyPi-audio-reactive-led) set up. `neopixel` is currently the default.

-By default, both `ZOOM` and `TEAMS` are set to true because the script will look for both.
-If you only want to look for one or the other, change the value to `False`.
-Changing both to `False` will mean that they are both `True`.
+By default, both `ZOOM`, `TEAMS`, and`SLACK` are set to true because the script will look for all three.
+If you don't want to look for any of them, change the value to `False`.

 The `THEME` is just something I added for fun.
 The default is that a random color is set for each LED, but there are 3 built-in "themes": valentines, cool, nature, and random.
 It's not necessary to pass this parameter, but if you do, you'll get a themed color: